ASSIGNMENT OF A NEW JERSEY CONTRACT

 That way, you’re less likely to be left holding the contract “bag” if the assignee doesn’t live up to his or her contract obligations.

 You can reach Fredrick P. Niemann toll-free at (855) 376-5291 or email him at firstname.lastname@example.org if you have questions on assigning a NJ contract.
-He genuinely welcomes your inquiries and has dcades of real world business experience to offer you.
+He genuinely welcomes your inquiries and has decades of real world business experience to offer you.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a Monmouth County New Jersey Contract Attorney